Gaurv03/ExpandingCards/README.md

 # ExpandingCards
-Cad that contains pictures will expand in clicking them
+Card that contains pictures will expand in clicking them